Fed raises key rate by a half-point in bid to tame inflation

 Starting June 1, the Fed said it would allow up to $48 billion in bonds to mature without replacing them, a pace that would reach $95 billion by September.
 At September’s pace, its balance sheet would shrink by about $1 trillion a year.

-Chair Jerome Powell has said he wants to quickly raise the Fed’s rate to a level that neither stimulates nor restrains economic growth.
+Powell has said he wants to quickly raise the Fed’s rate to a level that neither stimulates nor restrains economic growth.
 Fed officials have suggested that they will reach that point, which the Fed says is about 2.4%, by year’s end.

 The Fed’s credit tightening is already having some effect on the economy.
 Sales of existing homes sank 2.7% from February to March, reflecting a surge in mortgage rates related, in part, to the Fed’s planned rate hikes.
 The average rate on a 30-year mortgage has jumped 2 percentage points just since the start of the year, to 5.1%.